 2) Find Articles

-This is where you'll find articles of information for your topic.
-There are multiple databases you can use, and you should them as they cover varied aspects of your topic.
+This is where you'll find articles with information for your topic.
+There are multiple databases you can use, and you should use them as they cover varied aspects of your topic.
 You'll also be able to find information about your profession, art, culture, and gender.

 3) Find Reference Information